CodeYourFuture/syllabus-archive/html-css/week-03/homework.md

 # Homework

+1. (Est. 1-2 hours) Complete Lesson 1 of this course on [Building High Conversion Web Forms])https://eu.udacity.com/course/building-high-conversion-web-forms--ud890).
+2. (Est. 1-2  hours) Complete videos 1-16 in Lesson 2 of the same course as above.
+You can stop after lesson 17.
-Revise what you've learned during the HTML/CSS module.
+3. Revise what you've learned during the HTML/CSS module.
 Next week we'll have a short quiz for you.
-(Hint: use your Progress Tracker to identify what you need to study.)

 # Prepare for the next class

 Next week, we will begin learning and programming JavaScript.
-To prepare for the next lesson, what a two minute video, ['What is JavaScript?'](https://www.youtube.com/watch?v=nItSSTwBvSU).
+To prepare for the next lesson, watch a two minute video, ['What is JavaScript?'](https://www.youtube.com/watch?v=nItSSTwBvSU).